arangodb/docs/3.11/graphs-smart-graphs-management.md

 To generally understand the concept of this module please read the chapter about [General Graph Management](graphs-general-graphs-management.html) first.
-In the following we will only describe the overloaded functionality.
+In the following, only the overloaded functionality is described.
 Everything else works identical in both modules.

 Create a Graph